…by Jonas E. Alexis

 Cited in E. Michael Jones, “The Great Satan and Me: Reflections on Iran and Postmodernism’s Faustian Pact,” Culture Wars, July 2015.

-Posted by Jonas E. Alexis on July 16, 2015, With 7931 Reads Filed under Life, World.
+Posted by Jonas E. Alexis on July 16, 2015, With 7952 Reads Filed under Life, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.